Freya Paleit explores some of the potential dangers in your home and provides tips on how to keep your family safe. #homesafety

 Keep potential harmful medicines and pills off-limits in a lockable first aid box or cabinet.
 Cleaning products (including laundry and dishwasher pods) and medication should also always be stored out of sight and out of reach in securely locked cabinets.

 The whole point of considering all of these possible dangers is not to worry you senseless, but rather the opposite; to remove some worry.
-By being aware of some of the common potential problems, you can deal with them, relax, and enjoy your children, safe in the knowledge that you have done your best to remove as many hazards as you can.
+By being aware of some of the common potential problems, you can deal with them, relax, and enjoy your children, safe in the knowledge that you have done your best to remove as many possible hazards as you can.